shiloh1712/UHPS/README.md

 Nguyen, Andy: 8329705903, andynguyen7835@gmail.com
 Salem, Bader: 7134473104, badersalem12@gmail.com

 This is a web application project to be submitted to Professor Uma Ramamurthy.
-This web application allows customers to track sent at the store, get a quote before shipping, browse shipping items, view their sent/recived shipments, and employees to manage (create, edit, view, delete) shop items, shipments, sales, stores, customers,...
+This web application allows customers to track shipments sent at a store, estimate shipping cost, browse products, view their sent/received shipments, and employees to manage (create, edit, view, delete) shop items, shipments, sales, stores, customers,...
 Anonymous users can track their shipments with a valid tracking number

 Basic dir/file descriptions: